Last Updated on 8th January 2019 by Sarah and Justin

 People here were surprised that we chose Nijmegen as part of our tour of the Netherlands – it’s more well-known by locals than tourists.
 And truth be told, one of the reasons we visited was the lure of an out-of-the-ordinary-looking apartment.
 The study of a historian, its walls are lined with books and other curiosities.
 Our proprietor also taught us some Nijmegen history.

 As mentioned in our previous post about Maastricht, some consider Nijmegen to be the oldest city in the Netherlands.
 (Actually, Nijmegen officially won that battle.)
 And while the buildings and streets and random Roman walls (found while building a casino) certainly felt that way during our visit, it’s also one of the more youthful places we’ve visited.
 We learned from the owner of our apartment that of the 170,000 people who live in Nijmegen, 30,000 are students.
 Of course we were in Nijmegen just at the time that the students were returning to school, so they were everywhere.
-And the Dutch tradition to welcome (or haze?) new students are quite conspicuous, with loud public displays of silliness.
+And the Dutch tradition to welcome (or haze?) new students is quite conspicuous, with loud public displays of silliness.

 A beautiful city

-As per usual, we most enjoyed wandering the city looking at all the interesting buildings and streets.
-It has a massive church in the center which made for a good directional landmark.
-And two beautiful parks which have old city walls.
-And a bunch of cozy squares.
+As per usual, we most enjoyed wandering around Nijmegen looking at all the interesting buildings and streets.
+It has a massive church in the center which made for a good directional landmark, two beautiful parks with old city walls, and a bunch of cozy squares.

 Biking from the Netherlands to Germany